Buyong Adil: Education and career

 After retiring from the government in 1962, he was chosen as a member of Singapore's Public Services Commission (Perkhidmatan Awam Singapura) from 1963 until 1969.
 During that time, he managed to write Sejarah Johor, Sejarah Selangor, Sejarah Perak and Sejarah Pahang.
 He also assisted Sri Senu Abdul Rahman in collecting materials for the book Revolusi Mental in 1970.

 In 1971, he started work at Dewan Bahasa dan Pustaka (DBP) as a research officer on history.
 This was when he began to write his other books, Sejarah Sarawak, Sejarah Perlis, Sejarah Negeri Sembilan, Sejarah Melaka, Sejarah Kedah, Sejarah Terengganu and Sejarah Kelantan which were published by the DBP.

-Family, death and legacy
+Personal life

 Buyong Adil married at the age of 22.
 His wife, Halimah binti Mohd Daim, was from Gopeng, Perak.
 She died in April 2005.
 They had 2 sons and 3 daughters.
 He died on August 31, 1976, at the age of 69 years.

 The Government English Secondary School (GESS) in Tapah was renamed as SM Buyong Adil Tapah in 1977.